PieterEdoardo/Reverse_engineering_write_ups/jevido/sii/README.md

                  73 75 70
                  20 7b 73
 ```
-it's honestly not completely clear to me how and where this text then get's called in the user code to be printed out, but here they are.
+It's honestly not completely clear to me how and where this text then get's called in the user code to be printed out, but here they are.
 This seems to be all there is, short but sweet, nice to see a less popular language!